GuitarMusashi616/BreachSolver/README.md

 Finds the best combination of moves for a given turn of Into The Breach

-Usage: Edit main.py to reflect player's current game board and run
+Edit main.py to reflect player's current game board and run